 1/4 cup all purpose flour

 4 tablespoon butter, melted

 1 cup heavy cream

 salt & pepper

-1. Preheat the oven to 350 degrees.
+1. Preheat oven to 350 degrees.
 In a large saute pan over medium heat, add 2 teaspoons vegetable oil, corn and onion.
 Cook for 5 minutes and add 1 teaspoon salt and 1/4 teaspoon black pepper, stir.
 Remove from heat and stir in half of the fresh thyme.

 2. In a small bowl, whisk together flour, sugar, salt and baking powder, set aside.
 In a large bowl, whisk together eggs, half & half and cream.
-Add the flour mixture and melted butter to the egg mixture and whisk until smooth.
+Add flour mixture and melted butter to egg mixture and whisk until smooth.

 3. Add corn mixture into egg mixture and stir until combined.
 Pour into a greased 6-quart casserole dish and place on a sheet pan.
 Bake in oven for 45-55 minutes or until light and puffed.
 Remove from oven and top with remaining fresh thyme.
 Keep warm until ready to serve.
 Enjoy!